arsalanshafi/onlyjs/README.md

 ---

+## Deployment

+Once you've finished developing your website using the `onlyjs` library and are ready to make it available to others, you can deploy your project online.

+---

 ## Contributing

 Feel free to fork this repository, open an issue, or submit a pull request if you have improvements or bug fixes.
 Contributions are welcome!